stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

         },
     );

-Edits an existing item's attributes, or adds a new item to the table if it does not already exist by delegating to Paws::DynamoDB::UpdateItem().
+Edits an existing item's attributes, or adds a new item to the table if it does not already exist by delegating to [Paws::DynamoDB::UpdateItem](https://metacpan.org/pod/Paws::DynamoDB::UpdateItem).

 # AUTHOR